-- Placement: Be mindful of where you place the speakers in the room they should be placed at ear level.
+- Placement: Be mindful of where you place the speakers in the room. they should be placed with the tweeter at ear level for optimal imaging and sound stage.
 Experiment with 'toe in/out' this will help with the sound presentation (Imaging).
 It can also help to place them a foot away from the wall (or other solid surfaces) to reduce sound reflections and improve the overall sound quality.

 Which speakers do we recommend?